 Watch the video below and see the different types of terrain you will encounter.
-I have climbed Mount Everest to the summit and Island peak 17+ times and happy to chat with you about how to come fully prepared for this challenging trip.
+Island Peak is not a straight forward climb and it changes each season.
+Ian has climbed Mount Everest to the summit and Island peak over 17+ times and is always happy to chat with you about how to come fully prepared for this challenging trip.
 Read some REVIEWS from our trips.

 Pick The Right Island Peak Itinerary